danigold1020/asianam-191a-oceanpollution/README.md

 ### Features
 1. **Interactive Map**

 Our Leaflet Map provides an interactive experience with our mapplication.
 It is centered around Santa Barbara, California and the markers are indicative of each residents' response and zip code.
-By clicking on a zip code region, the residents' response will pop out in the side panel displaying the respondent's experiences and challenges with civic engagement.
+By clicking on a zip code region, the residents' response will pop out in the side story panel displaying the respondent's experiences and challenges with civic engagement.
+The story panel categorizes the responses based on whether the respondent has a positive, negative, or neutral experience, or no experience.

 2. **Slideshow**